Lancaster Private Hospital

 Asking patients to provide a medical history, alongside a description of their symptoms and how they are affecting their day-to-day life, he will also ask if you have any allergies, as well as any medication you are taking.

 You may need an examination, which will see our Consultant look at the ears, nose and throat.
-In some cases, you may need an endoscopy, which is carried out in clinic at The Lancaster Hospital.
+In some cases, you may need an endoscopy, which is carried out in clinic at Lancaster Private Hospital.

 Ear wax removal (build-up of ear wax), known as ear micro suctioning may be offered, if needed.
 It is performed using a microscope and a small, thin, steel wand-type fitting, which is attached to a suction pipe; it starts with an examination of the ear, and it is a generally well-tolerated procedure.